Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Hertfordshire and are not the council.
 About us

-New School Places for Gilston Garden Community
+New School Places for Gilston Development

 Future of Council Properties

-Highfield Farm, Tyttenhanger: The panel recommended that Cabinet agree to declare the land at Highfield Farm, comprising former agricultural buildings and associated land, as surplus to requirements and available for disposal.
-The site has been vacant since 2019 and has no potential to support council services.
-A planning application has been submitted to St Albans District Council for the conversion of the buildings to residential dwellings, which could contribute to local housing needs.
-Disposal would generate a capital receipt.
-Councillor Richard Roberts fully supported the disposal, noting that the site had been identified as surplus in 2019.
+The panel considered proposals for the future of land at Highfield Farm, Tyttenhanger, which comprises former agricultural buildings and associated land.
+The site has been vacant and held for planning purposes since 2019.
+A planning application has been submitted to St Albans District Council for the conversion of the buildings to residential dwellings.
+The panel recommended to Cabinet that the land be declared surplus to requirements and available for disposal.
+Councillor Richard Roberts fully supported the disposal, noting that the administration's budget aimed to dispose of unneeded assets.

-Former Bill Everett Centre, Watford: The panel recommended that Cabinet agree to declare the former Bill Everett Centre in Watford surplus to requirements and available for disposal.
-The site, which was formerly a sports and community centre, has been vacant since 2009 and was demolished in 2014.
-It has since been held as a reserve primary school site, but recent engagement with education colleagues confirmed no anticipated requirement for this purpose, and the site is considered too small for a two-form entry primary school.
-Disposal would generate a capital receipt and provide much-needed housing, subject to planning and agreement with Watford Borough Council regarding historic land interests.
+The future of the former Bill Everett Centre in Watford was discussed.
+The site has been vacant for several years and was previously used as a sports and community centre.
+It has since been held as a reserve primary school site, but recent engagement with education colleagues confirmed no anticipated requirement for this purpose, and the site is considered too small for a two-form of entry primary school.
+The panel recommended to Cabinet that the centre be declared surplus to requirements and available for disposal, with potential for redevelopment for housing, subject to planning and engagement with Watford Borough Council.
 Councillors Tim Williams, Penelope Hill, and Peter Taylor declared interests as executive members at Watford Borough Council and did not participate in the discussion or vote.
-Councillor Richard Roberts supported the proposal, suggesting more Watford councillors should be on the panel.
-Councillor Ian Albert sought clarification on the likelihood of agreement with Watford Borough Council regarding the disposal and the process for changing the site's local plan allocation from education to residential.
-Officers confirmed they had engaged with Watford's planning department and were confident in making the case for redevelopment.
+Councillor Ian Albert sought clarification on the likelihood of Watford Borough Council agreeing to the disposal, given its current allocation as an education site in the local plan.
+Officers expressed confidence that evidence would persuade Watford Borough Council of the site's suitability for housing.

 Future of Secure Tenancies

-Strategic Asset Management Plan (SAMP) 2025-2029
+Approval of the Strategic Asset Management Plan (SAMP) 2025-2029

 Hertfordshire County Council Performance Monitor – Quarter 3 2025-26